 The AoC group also includes: AoC Services - supporting all colleges to be great colleges by delivering high quality and cost-effective further education events, training and development, executive recruitment, interim management and strategic consultancy services; AoC Jobs - the first and only stop for anybody looking for a new job in further education; AoC Sport - leading the development of sport and physical activity in 16+ education; and AoC Charitable Trust - promoting the very best in FE with some of the biggest and most respected awards in education, including the AoC Beacon Awards, AoC Gold Awards, and Student of the Year.

+About the AoC Workforce Team

+In line with the AoC’s “one-AoC” strategy, three AoC services have been brought together to form the “Workforce Team”: Employment Advisory Services, Industrial Relations and Recruitment & Consultancy.
+This coalition enhances the service provided to members, ensuring a ‘joined-up’ and seamless service to support the sector’s workforce related needs in the short and long-term.

 JOB DESCRIPTION